 5. Then click Clone Disk.

-6. After that, click Source module to select the disk clone source.
+6. After that, select the disk clone source.
 Here, you need to select the original hard drive.
-Then click Finish.

-7. Then click Destination module to choose a target disk.
+7. Then click Next choose a target disk.
 Here you need to choose the new WD Blue hard drive.
-Then click Finish.
+Then click Start.

 8. Then you will receive a warning message which tells you that all data on the target disk will be destroyed.
 If there are important files on it, please back up them first.